Sicarius (spider): Venom components and effects

 Like all recluse spiders, these produce a dermonecrotic venom that contains sphingomyelinase D, an enzyme in the sphingomyelin phosphodiesterase family.
 It is somewhat unique to them, otherwise only found in a few pathogenic bacteria.
 The venom causes bleeding and damage to many organs of the body, though only S. ornatus and a few others have been proven to be extremely toxic on the order of Hexophtalma hahni or several other African sand spiders.
 It has also recently been proven that Sicarius thomisoides contains active sphingomyelinase D, very similar to that of Loxosceles laeta and Sicarius ornatus, and that its bite can cause serious damage in humans.

 Taxonomy

 This genus was erected by Charles Athanase Walckenaer in 1847 with the single species, S. thomisoides.
-In 2017, the number of species decreased after a phylogenetic study showed that the South African species formerly included here were actually distinct, instead belonging to the genus Hexophthalma.
+In 2017, the number of species placed in the genus decreased after a phylogenetic study showed that the South African species formerly included here were actually distinct, instead belonging to the genus Hexophthalma.

 It is one of only three genera in its family, and is placed in the same subfamily as Hexophthalma: